 • ammonia water- a mixture of ammonia, phenol, hydrogen sulfide;

-• coke- the end product of coking containing pure carbon.
+• coke- the final product of coking containing pure carbon.

 Rice.
 2. Coking.

-One of the leading branches of the world industry is oil refining.
-Oil extracted from the bowels of the earth is called crude.
-It is being processed.
+One of the leading branches of world industry is oil refining.
+Oil extracted from the depths of the earth is called crude oil.
+It is recycled.
 First, mechanical purification from impurities is carried out, then the purified oil is distilled to obtain various fractions.
-The table describes the main oil fractions.
+The table describes the main fractions of oil.

 Fraction